 With so many people doing money challenges, I made a slight modification.
 Unlike others, I did not keep my money in a piggy bank.
 Whenever I got the chance, I would deposit the money in the bank instead and invest them mainly in stocks and mutual funds.
 I only kept an Excel file to track where the cash from each savings challenge went.
 Instead of keeping everything and holding all P137,800.00 in December, I let my money work for me as early as March.

-So, 2016 came, and I had P180,661.00 spread on bank, stocks, mutual fund, and UITF accounts.
+So, 2016 came, and I had a total of ₱180,661 from multiple money challenges.
+They were on my bank, stocks, mutual fund and UITF accounts.
 I opted to not to liquidate everything.
 I kept my investments where they were and split the total money into two.
 I allocated P90,000.00 for my trips for the rest of the year.

 Because of the 52- week challenge, I was able to go to Japan, Malaysia, and Taiwan.
 Japan was a little easier because I was with my father and he spared me from some of the expenses.
 But I paid for everything for my Malaysia and Taiwan trips.
 Both are ten days long.
 Looking back at all the expenses I have incurred, I realized that I did not even spend P90,000.00 in total.
 So, I kept the change and carried it over to my 2017 travel fund.